elyukai/optolith-client/CONTRIBUTING.md

 ## Contributing code

 - Due to licensing, the tables containing the crunch elements from the books is not included in this repository.
 Please join my [Discord Server](https://discord.gg/uDyR4yr) if you need access to them.
+Just text me in a channel on the server or PN me (@elyukai).
 - Braches (mostly) follow Git Flow.
 Please try to follow Git Flow as well if you edit this repository.
 - Please check out the [Style Guide](https://github.com/elyukai/optolith-client/wiki/Code-Style-Guide) for more information on that topic!
 Sadly, TSLint cannot ensure the whole style so you partially need to take care of that on your own!
+- There is a page covering [Naming Conventions](https://github.com/elyukai/optolith-client/wiki/Naming-Conventions) as well!

 ### Prepare the repo